Russian voters back Putin's constitutional reforms, early results show | DW | 01.07.2020

 The constitutional reform bill would allow Russia's President Vladimir Putin to run for president again and ban same-sex marriage, among other changes.
 Opposition figures said the vote was marred with irregularities.

-Russia's referendum on constitutional changes concluded on Wednesday, with early results showing voters overwhelmingly approve the amendments that would allow President Vladimir Putin to potentially extend his rule until 2036.
+Russia's referendum on constitutional changes concluded on Wednesday, with preliminary results showing voters overwhelmingly approve the amendments that would allow President Vladimir Putin to potentially extend his rule until 2036.

 The vote was initially planned for April 22, but it was delayed by the coronavirus outbreak.
 Putin gave the go ahead for the referendum last month, claiming the epidemic had peaked.